openearth/xbeach-docs/source/python_tools.rst

 https://xbeach-toolbox.readthedocs.io/en/latest/

 This Python toolbox contains functions to setup and analyze XBeach simulations.
-This toolbox is available via pip:
+This toolbox is available via PIP:

 .. code-block:: text